 Protecting Yourself from Trojans

 To protect yourself from Trojans, it’s important to use strong security practices.
+You can also check out some internet safety tips for broader online protection.

 Here are some steps to help you stay safe (when you haven’t been invaded yet):